sumit2011/sumit2011.github.io/javascript/index.md

 {{< /admonition >}}

 ## 1. Introduction:
-Js is powerful, flexible and fast programming lang. it is used in web development.
-It provide the dynamic behavior to the website.

 ## Fundamental of Js
 Js is powerful, flexible and fast programming lang. it is used in web development.
 It provide the dynamic behavior to the website.

 ### Console
 It is a keyword refer to an object.
 There are methods built into `console` object one of them is `.log()` method.
 When we write `console.log()` it will print the wriiten information in paranthesis to the console.